 1/4 cup white sugar

 In a medium saucepan, whisk together milk, coconut milk and 1 cup sugar.
 In a separate bowl, dissolve the cornstarch in water.
 Bring coconut mixture to a boil.
 Reduce to simmer and slowly whisk in the cornstarch.
 Continue stirring mixture over low heat.
-It will thicken pretty immediately but you'll want to keep stirring and cooking for 2-3 minutes total (if it doesn't set up right, you probably didn't cook it long enough).
+It will thicken fairly quickly but you'll want to keep stirring and cooking for 2-3 minutes total (if it doesn't set up right, you probably didn't cook it long enough).

 Whip the cream with the sugar until stiff peaks form.
 Slather over pie and enjoy!